Brighter, cleaner, cooler, and more energy efficient lighting

 What is "White Light"?

-There are two primary ways of producing high intensity white-light using LEDs.
+There are two ways of producing high intensity white-light using LEDs.
 One is to use individual LEDs that emit three primary colors (red, green, and blue) and then mix all the colors to form white light.
 The other is to use a phosphor material to convert monochromatic light from a blue or UV LED to broad-spectrum white light, much in the same way a fluorescent light bulb works.